-Anouchka Hack is acclaimed by audience and press for her expressive sound and vast musicality.
+Anouchka Hack is acclaimed by audience and press for her expressive sound and lively musicality.
 With her captivating stage presence and devoted interpretations, she convinces both as a soloist and in a Duo with her sister, pianist Katharina Hack.
-Concert engagements have led her to play in halls like the Musikverein Vienna, Beethovenhaus Bonn, Gasteig Munich and Konzerthaus Dortmund.
+Concert engagements have led her to play in halls like the Beethovenhaus Bonn, Konzerthaus Dortmund, Pierre Boulez Saal Berlin and Elbphilharmonie Hamburg.

-Since making her debut in 2010 at the Festival van Flandern, Anouchka Hack regularly performs with various orchestras, such as the Dortmunder Philharmoniker, the Sinfonia Rotterdam and the French Chamberphilharmonic.
+Since making her debut in 2010 at the Festival van Flandern, Anouchka Hack regularly performs with various orchestras, such as the Sinfonia Rotterdam and the Zagreb Soloists.
 In 2017 her Duo was granted the „Young Artist Award“ at the International Music Festival Buxtehude and the second prize at the Possehl competition, in the 2017/18 season they were presented in the series „Best of NRW“.

 Born 1996 in Antwerp, Anouchka Hack received her musical education as a pre-student at the Musikhochschule Cologne from Prof. Hans-Christian Schweiker; from 2014 to 2018 she studied at the Academy of Music in Lübeck with Prof. Troels Svane.
-Since 2018, she has been studying with Prof. Frans Helmerson in Berlin and will continue her studies at the Kronberg Academy from October 2020 on.
+Since 2018, she is studying with Prof. Frans Helmerson, first at the Barenboim-Said Academy in Berlin, since 2020 at the Kronberg Academy.
+Her studies are supported by the Casals Patronat.

-Anouchka Hack received further musical impulses from David Geringas, Daniel Barenboim, Steven Isserlis, Gidon Kremer and from Gautier Capuçon, for whose „Classe d´Excellence de Violoncelle“ she was selected in 2017/18.
+She received further musical impulses from David Geringas, Daniel Barenboim, Sir Andras Schiff, Steven Isserlis, Gidon Kremer and from Gautier Capuçon, for whose „Classe d´Excellence de Violoncelle“ at the Fondation Louis Vuitton in Paris she was selected in 2017/18.

 Anouchka Hack is a scholarship holder of the Mozart-Gesellschaft Dortmund, the Ritter-Foundation and the Deutsche Stiftung Musikleben.
 As a prizewinner of the Wettbewerb des deutschen Musikinstrumentenfonds, Anouchka Hack plays on a Cello by Bartolomeo Tassini, Venice 1769.